 Get involved with student magazines, fashion shoots and films and start your own style blog.
 Building a strong network is important as stylists will need to contact public relations agents and brand showrooms to lend them clothes, products or accessories for a shoot.
 Employers will be keen to see examples of your work via a portfolio, uploaded images, or website.

 Internships provide you with valuable experience, networking opportunities and possibly offers of employment.
 The fashion industry used to be renowned for offering unpaid internships, but this has changed dramatically in recent years and unpaid opportunities are now unusual.
 Most interns are being paid at least the National Minimum Wage.
-The majority of internships last between one and three months, although some can last between six months to a year.
+Most internships last between one and three months, although some can last between six months to a year.

 There is a strong demand for stylists within image production teams, large retailers, the fashion and music industry, magazines and PR events.